Our Thermomix Mango Cheesecake is the perfect no bake dessert!

-- Place the butter into your Thermomix bowl and cook of 2 minutes, 60 degrees, speed 2 to melt.
+- Place the butter into your Thermomix bowl and melt for 2 minutes, 60 degrees, Speed 2.

-- Add the biscuits and blitz for 5 seconds on speed 5 to crush and combine.
-Scrape down the sides of the Thermomix bowl and blitz for a further 4 seconds, speed 5 or until the biscuits have completed crushed and have combined with the melted butter.
+- Add the biscuits and blitz for 5 seconds, Speed 5 to crush and combine.
+Scrape down the sides of the Thermomix bowl and blitz for a further 4 seconds, Speed 5 or until the biscuits have completed crushed and have combined with the melted butter.

-- In a clean bowl, add the cream cheese (which has been chopped into large pieces) and caster sugar and mix for 20 seconds, speed 3.
-Scrape down the sides of the bowl and mix for a further 15 seconds, speed 4 or until it’s smooth and creamy.
+- In a clean and dry Thermomix bowl, add the cream cheese and caster sugar and mix for 20 seconds, Speed 3.
+Scrape down the sides of the bowl and mix for a further 15 seconds, Speed 4 or until smooth and creamy.
 Scrape down the sides of the bowl.

-- Dissolve the gelatine into the boiling water and sit it to the side until needed.
+- Dissolve the gelatine in the boiling water and set aside until needed.

 - Scrape down the sides of the bowl and turn your Thermomix onto speed 4.
 Remove the measuring cup and slowly pour the gelatine mixture into your Thermomix with the motor running.
 Once you have added all the gelatine, mix on speed 4 for 20 seconds.